bugdie4k/fmt/README.md

-  Creates a horizontal rule composed of `pattern` which can be a symbol, a string, a keyword symbol or anything else because `pattern` goes through `princ-to-string`.
+  Creates a horizontal rule composed of `pattern` which can be a symbol, a string, a keyword symbol or anything else because `pattern` goes through `princ-to-string` before it's applied.

   - **NOTE:** there is a special syntax for `d`.
-    All keyword symbols that start with d also create horizontal rule.
+    All keyword symbols that start with `d` also create horizontal rule.
     That is `:d--` and `d --` are equal.

 - `nl` - newline